Check out photos from the Rams' first joint practice with the Chargers at StubHub Center.

 Then it was game-time… Sort of.

 The field was split in half as each side got the chance to work on red zone drills and midfield work, switching off at each end.
-The Rams' offense opened up their run-game routes, letting running back Todd Gurley II loose on a selection of different plays.
+The Rams' offense opened up their run-game routes, letting running back Todd Gurley loose on a selection of different plays.
 During one portion of the 11-on-11 drills Gurley managed to misdirect the Chargers' defense running straight up the middle before cutting back to his left and taking it in to the endzone.

 McVay was happy to let Gurley stretch his legs against another team's defense, describing the back as a "violent runner," impressed with his ability to power through the gaps and break would-be tackles.